 3.2 Risk analysis

 The second step of the process is to determine the risk of an incident associated with each hazard.
 The basic procedure in a risk analysis is as follows:

-- calculate the quantity of material that may be released in each failure, estimate the probability of such occurrences, and
+- calculate the quantity of material that may be released in each failure, estimate the probability of such occurrences

 This combination of consequences and probability will allow the hazards to be ranked in a logical fashion to indicate the zones of important risk.
 Criteria should then be established by which the quantified level of risk may be considered acceptable to all parties concerned.

 To reduce or eliminate risk, consideration should also be given to spill prevention and spill mitigation in conjunction with the preparation of a response plan.
-For this purpose, workers involved in operating the plant, equipment or systems should be encouraged to provide information concerning weaknesses in systems or operating procedures, "near misses," and potential problems they have observed, along with recommended measures for prevention/mitigation of such occurrences.
+For this purpose, workers involved in operating the plant, equipment or systems should be encouraged to provide information concerning weaknesses in systems or operating procedures, 'near misses', and potential problems they have observed, along with recommended measures for prevention or mitigation of such occurrences.